gabriel-sanchezh/gabriel-sanchezh.github.io/_publications/2024-regimes.md

 **Info**

 This research was initially intended to cover only Latin American countries, and named Inflation Regimes, Inflation Determinants; Latin America.
 Currently, I am expanding it to Emerging Markets.
+Find the draft pdf [here](/files/bayesianregimes.pdf).